salma-ysr/ai-study-buddy/README.md

 # AI Study Buddy

-A productivity tool to help students balance work and studying!
+A productivity tool to help students organize their tasks day by day!